SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 >> Find out more about this tour including availability during your stay

-Learn all about the history of the old waterfront along San Francisco's eastern side.
-Your three+ hour tour starts at the Ferry Building and takes you along the waterfront.
+Learn all about the history of San Francisco's eastern side on this scenic tour.
+It starts at the Ferry Building and takes you along the old waterfront.

 You will then head up the Filbert Street Stairs as you learn about the history of the Telegraph Hill District as well as some of its most famous residents, the wild parrots.

-You will walk up to Coit Tower to learn more about this tall tower on the hill.
-You'll learn about its history and the person that donated the money to build it.
+You will walk up to Coit Tower to learn more about this tall landmark on the hill.
+Enjoy great views while you learn about its history and the person who donated the money to build it.

 You will then descend down the Greenwich Stairs as you learn even more about this interesting, historic area.

-The walk includes about four miles and quite a few stairs.
-It takes about three to three and a half hours.
+The walk is about four miles long and includes quite a few stairs.
+It takes about 3 to 3.5 hours.

 You will then return to the Ferry Building at the end of the journey.
 This tour runs two days a week.